Have a question?Scroll down, and hopefully we will answer it!

 What does being a part of this study include?

 By being a part of this study you are agreeing to give your baby the required amount of kumara powder or probiotic control for a total of 6 months

-Over the duration of the study you will be asked to participate in measurements at four time points
+Over the duration of the study you will be asked to participate in measurements at three time points

-- Timepoint 1: when your baby is between 4 and 6 months of age (before you introduce any complementary foods)
+- Timepoint 1: when your baby is around 6 months of age (before you introduce any complementary foods)